openstreetmap/owg-website/meetings.md

 Most of the OWG activities are carried out via email and our [public issues tracker](https://github.com/openstreetmap/operations), we also normally have an online video call once every 2 weeks.

+Minutes from 2023 onwards are published at https://osmfoundation.org/wiki/Working_Group_Minutes#Operations_meetings.
+They are usually published a few weeks after each meeting.

 * [2023-01-26 OWG Summary](https://wiki.osmfoundation.org/wiki/Operations/Minutes/2023-01-26)
 * [2023-01-12 OWG Summary](https://wiki.osmfoundation.org/wiki/Operations/Minutes/2023-01-12)
 * [2022-04-21 OWG Summary](https://wiki.osmfoundation.org/wiki/Operations/Minutes/2022-04-01_Meeting_about_community.osm.org_and_Discourse) (Meeting about community.osm.org and Discourse)